nrx33/chicago-taxi-duration-predictor/README.md

 # Instructions to run code

-##### Note: All `cd` terminal commands assume you are in the project root directory.
-To access the MLflow UI, visit http://localhost:5000/ in your web browser after the Docker Compose applications are running.
+##### Attenion: All `cd` terminal commands assume you are in the project root directory.
+Also, make sure your ports are forwarded correctly or the web interface for the docker apps wont be accessible.
+For, ideal testing conditions it is suggested to run this repo in a github codespace with at least 4 cores of compute power.

 ### Packages to install in your local environment